Zarasuto/Scholar-Tracker/README.md

 - Shows ranking for the mmr
 - Get the current price of SLP
 - shows the prize pool of the scholar (5% of all scholar earnings)

+HOW TO INSTALL

+Create a ".env" file and put your API key there open /dist/bot execute bot.exe